esoltys/g1-ollama/README.md

 Original g1 app was developed by [Benjamin Klieger](https://x.com/benjaminklieger) which runs Llama 3.1 70B on groq for speed.

-Forked for Ollama by [Eric Soltys](https://www.threads.net/@kootenay_eric) to run Llama 3.1 7B locally for fun.
+Forked for Ollama by [Eric Soltys](https://www.threads.net/@kootenay_eric) to run Llama 3.1 7B and other models locally for fun.